Westgate Mall (Pennsylvania): History

+From 1999 to 2005, a legal dispute over the land that housed The Bon-Ton occurred, and it was eventually sold to PREIT for $500,000.
+Newberry's converted to a Dollar Zone before closing in April 2002.
 The family of Harold Campbell attempted to take control of Westgate Mall on June 4, 2002, which resulted in legal action by the mall's two managers, who had power of attorney over it since 1997.
 The issue was later settled in 2002 with the managers retaining control of the mall.

 Starting in November 2011, The Market at Westgate farmers market opened at the mall on Wednesdays.
 City View Capital LLC purchased most of the mall in June 2013 for $2.3 million.
 PREIT, who owned the land that housed The Bon-Ton, later sold it to an affiliate of the mall's owners in December 2014 for $3.85 million.
 The owners of Westgate announced in mid-2015 that the mall would receive $5 million in changes, including a new facade.

-Sky Zone Trampoline Park was announced as a future addition to the mall in August 2015.
+In August 2015, Sky Zone Trampoline Park was announced as a future addition to the mall.
 The Bon-Ton chain liquidated starting in April 2018, with Westgate's store closing during the summer.
 Jack Williams Tire subleased space from The Bon-Ton.

-Westgate Mall was sold to Onyx Equities LLC and PCCP LLC in October 2018 for $30 million.
+In October 2018, Westgate Mall was sold to Onyx Equities LLC and PCCP LLC for $30 million.
 Weis Markets moved from its existing space at Westgate into part of the former Bon-Ton in May 2021.
 Lehigh Valley Health Network leased part of the former Bon-Ton for equipment storage in December 2021.
 Harbor Freight Tools opened in the mall 2022, using part of the space formerly occupied by Weis Markets.
 Redevelopment plans for Westgate Mall were announced in March 2022.
-The plans call for over 50,000 square feet of interior space to be demolished and replaced by new buildings, along with facade changes.
+The plans called for over 50,000 square feet of interior space to be demolished and replaced by new buildings, along with facade changes.

-On February 9, 2023, the interior of the mall's remaining tenants, Amateur Athlete, Fashion Nails, Hawk Music, Subway, and Westgate Jewelers & Repairs, were informed to vacate the mall within around March-April, informing the interior would permanently close for redevelopment.
+In January 2023, several stores were asked to vacate in anticipation of the redevelopment, with some relocating to other locations in the Lehigh Valley.
+New restaurants and a bank will replace that portion of the mall.
+Oak Street Health opened in June 2023, using the former Rite Aid space.
+Demolition began on part of the mall in November 2023, with the former Dempsey’s restaurant being already removed in October.